-There are several different ways that the software vulnerability may occur within your code.
-Klocwork has an extensive set of buffer overflow checkers to help ensure that the vulnerabilities cannot be exploited.
+Klocwork has an extensive set of software security checkers to help ensure that security vulnerabilities cannot be exploited.
 Each checker provides a description of the violation, an explanation of the potential vulnerabilities and risks, and an example of the code.

 One way to completely prevent cyberattacks is to use a coding language that doesn’t allow for them.
 For example, C is a primary target for buffer attacks because the language enables the vulnerability through direct access to memory.
 On the other hand, languages like Java, Python, and .NET, are immune to buffer vulnerabilities.